xonsh/xonsh/docs/tutorial.rst

 Unthreadable Aliases
 -----------------------
-Usually, callable alias commands will be run in a separate thread so that users they may be run in the background.
+Usually, callable alias commands will be run in a separate thread so that they may be run in the background.
 However, some aliases may need to be executed on the thread that they were called from.
 This is mostly useful for debuggers and profilers.
 To make an alias run in the foreground, decorate its